LeonAndrade/LeonAndrade.github.io/README.md

 If we look closely, we can see that while the average is as high as $100.00, half of the prices are below $37.35, and the most common value, the mode, is as low as $1.25.

-With this in mind we know the prices are highly concentrated in low prices, with few high price and many low price orders.
+With this in mind we know there is a high concentration of low prices that decreases fast towards higher prices.

 let's plot this with some python: